Healing Racial Trauma

 "People of color have endured traumatic histories and almost daily assaults on our dignity.
 We have prayed about racism, been in denial, or acted out in anger, but we have not known how to individually or collectively pursue healing from the racial trauma."

-As a child, Sheila Wise Rowe was bused across town to a majority white school, and she experienced the racist lie that one group is superior to all others.
-We experience ongoing racial trauma as this lie is perpetuated by the action or inaction of the government, media, viral videos, churches, and within families of origin.
+As a child, Sheila Wise Rowe was bused across town to a majority white school, where she experienced the racist lie that one group is superior to all others.
+This lie continues to be perpetuated today by the action or inaction of the government, media, viral videos, churches, and within families of origin.
 In contrast, Scripture declares that we are all fearfully and wonderfully made.

 "Healing Racial Trauma is one of the most revelatory, fiercely honest, and hope-filled books that I've ever read.
 My dear friend Sheila Wise Rowe performs open-heart surgery on those wounded by racial trauma by acknowledging their stories, validating their pain, and offering the only holistic solution: Christ-centered healing.
 Regardless of your ethnic background, if you read this book, you will be changed."